Back to All Events

 Course assignment (optional)

-To receive a course diploma, participants are required to attend all days of the course and complete a 750-word popular science text about their doctoral project/research project.
+To receive a course diploma, participants are required to attend a minimu of 80% of the course and complete a 750-word popular science text about their doctoral project/research project.
 A self-selected reading list totaling 500 pages also needs to be included.
 Additionally, all students will deliver a short presentation of their research in groups of 6-7 individuals over the course of the four days.

 Participants will receive feedback on their written assignments from a member of DIGIT faculty, a communication advisor, and a representative from a non-academic DIGIT partner.